Updated: Dec 21, 2020

 Anne talks about 1972 being the year of clean dressing — meaning that unnecessary frou-frou and details have been erased from clothes.

 Want More?
-I’ve decided to tackle the Fall 1971 sketchbook and 1980s/90s archives-accessories examples from the Burt Wayne collection in another post.
+I have more details and the Fall 1971 sketchbook and 1980s/90s archives-accessories examples from the Burt Wayne collection.
+My intention is to scan the archive images for young designers to study.